PactInteractive/image-downloader/README.md

 2.0:
 - Added the ability to save the files to a subfolder
 - Utilized the Google Chrome downloads API
-- Implemented a cleaner design
+- Implemented a cleaner, grid-based design
 - Clicking on an image URL textbox will now automatically select the text so users can copy it
 - Fixed a few minor display issues
+- Added settings for number of columns, removed border style setting
+- Added donation buttons on the options page

 1.3:
 - Images used in a style tag will now also be included at the end of the list.
 Only images from inline style attributes of elements used to be included.